zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

 * **ZENML\_SECRETS\_STORE\_AUTH\_METHOD**: The AWS Service Connector authentication method to use (e.g. `secret-key` or `iam-role`).
 * **ZENML\_SECRETS\_STORE\_AUTH\_CONFIG**: The AWS Service Connector configuration, in JSON format (e.g. `{"role_arn": "arn:aws:iam::123456789012:role/MyRole"}`).
-* **ZENML\_SECRETS\_STORE\_SECRET\_LIST\_REFRESH\_TIMEOUT**: AWS' [Secrets Manager](https://aws.amazon.com/secrets-manager) has a known issue where it does not immediately reflect new and updated secrets in the `list_secrets` results.
-To work around this issue, you can set this refresh timeout value to a non-zero value to get the ZenML server to wait after creating or updating an AWS secret until the changes are reflected in the secrets returned by `list_secrets` or the number of seconds specified by this value has elapsed.
-Defaults to `0` (disabled).
-Should not be set to a high value as it may cause thread starvation in the ZenML server on high load.

 > **Note:** The remaining configuration options are deprecated and may be removed in a future release.
 Instead, you should set the `ZENML_SECRETS_STORE_AUTH_METHOD` and `ZENML_SECRETS_STORE_AUTH_CONFIG` variables to use the AWS Service Connector authentication method.